microtaryn/hsaicamp.github.io/index.md

 ## Overview
 As part of Project Hōkūlani, we aim to introduce artificial intelligence and machine learning concepts through image classification and object detection tools.
-Students will have the opportunity to explore popular no-code options including Teachable Machine and Plainsight, with some basic coding in Python.
+Students will guided through examples using popular no-code options including Teachable Machine and Plainsight, with some basic coding in Python.

 ## Resources Folder